epage/epage.github.io/blog/dev/pr-style.md

 # Principles

-Problems we are trying to avoid include with these guidelines include:
+Problems we are trying to avoid with these guidelines include:
 - PRs immediately rejected
 - PRs sitting in limbo for years
 - Back and forth that burns you out from your contribution